-1. Please review all Tips For Making The Best Homemade Spring Rolls presented in the last main paragraph of the blog post for optimal results.
+1. Please review all tips for making spring rolls presented in the last main paragraph of the blog post for optimal results.

 2. The shrimp may be substituted with cooked chicken, extra firm tofu, or simply just use vegetables without a protein.

 Storage: Extra peanut sauce will keep airtight for up to 2 weeks in the fridge.
 Rolls are best fresh but will keep airtight in the fridge for up to 24 hours.
 To prevent sticking, I add the slightest bit of olive oil to my fingertips and grease the sides of the rolls where they may touch each other when stored in a container in the fridge.